 We will work to provide more new rapid re-housing capacity to prevent and end homelessness for families with children.
 Rapid Rehousing is a housing model designed to provide temporary housing assistance to people experiencing homelessness, moving them quickly out of homelessness and into permanent housing.
-We also work to provide more Transitional Housing Programs to provide services and housing for homeless victims of domestic violence, dating violence, and sexual assault who require an emergency transfer from their current assisted housing into permanent housing away from their abusers.
+We will also work to provide more Transitional Housing Programs to provide services and housing for homeless victims of domestic violence and sexual assault who require an emergency transfer from their current assisted housing into permanent housing away from their abusers.

-We would work to create more Basic Centers for the runaway youth that would create temporary emergency shelters, food, clothing and referrals for health care.
+We would work to create more Basic Centers for runaway youth that would create temporary emergency shelters, food, clothing and referrals for health care.
 In addition, we'd work to provide family counseling, recreation programs, and aftercare services for youth once they leave the shelter.
-We'd also work to build on the Street Outreach Program which provides educational and prevention services to run away and street youth who have been subject to, or are at risk of, sexual exploitation or abuse.
+We will work to build on the Street Outreach Program which provides educational and prevention services to run away and street youth who have been subject to, or are at risk of, sexual exploitation or abuse.
 The program works to establish and build relationships between youth and program outreach staff in order to help youth get off the streets.

 HEALTHCARE FOR THE HOMELESS